cunnie/docs/concourse.md

 , who would like to reduce their feedback cycle, or who would like to test against a variety of ABI interfaces (currently Travis doesn't support x86-based or x86_64-based emulators, only ARM emulators).

+### Footnotes

+<a name="android-23"><sup>[android-23]</sup></a> We discovered a bug when we upgraded our
+Travis CI to use the latest Android emulator (API 23, Marshmallow).
+Specifically our builds would fail with `com.android.ddmlib.ShellCommandUnresponsiveException`.
+The problem was posted to [StackOverflow](http://stackoverflow.com/questions/32952413/gradle-commands-fail-on-api-23-google-api-emulator-image-armeabi-v7a), but no solution was offered (at the time of this writing).
+The problem may lie with the image, not with Travis-CI: according to one developer, _["something is up with the API 23 Google API emulator image"](https://github.com/googlemaps/android-maps-utils/issues/207#issuecomment-144904766)_.

+<a name="Travis"><sup>[Travis]</sup></a> Travis CI does not permit ssh'ing into the container
+to troubleshoot the build.
+That, coupled with long feedback times, leads to a frustrating cycle of making small changes, pushing them, waiting [6 minutes](https://travis-ci.org/blabbertabber/blabbertabber/builds/85456216) to determine if they fixed the problem, and starting again.